djdallmann/GamingPCSetup/VIDEOCARD/README.md

    - Games may also provide options ingame for improving visual effects, colors or quality, try these first.
 10. Leave all other settings at the NVIDIA defaults.
 [See Gaming Configurations](../GAMECONFIGS/README.md)

-Many guides will recommend changing **Maximum pre-rendered frames** but not every PC will behave the same with it at a low value even on high end PCs.
+Many guides will recommend changing **Maximum pre-rendered frames** but not every PC or game will behave the same with it at a low value even on high end PCs.
 Many gaming professionals use the default setting and still perform at the highest levels.
+When in doubt benchmark the impacts with MSI Afterburner and GPUView.

 ### AMD
 To be completed